Zigbee: Light switch

 Once the light switch is successfully commissioned, it sends a broadcast message to find devices with the implemented Level Control and On/Off clusters.
 The light switch remembers the device network address from the first response.
 At this point, you can start using the buttons on the development kit to control the clusters on the newly found devices.

 The light switch supports the Sleepy End Device behavior that enables the sleepy behavior for the end device, for a significant conservation of energy.

 This optional extension demonstrates dynamic concurrent switching between two protocols, Bluetooth® LE and Zigbee.
-It uses Nordic UART Service (NUS) library.
+It uses the Nordic UART Service (NUS) library.

 When this extension is enabled, you can use: